PacktPublishing/Effortless-GUI-Development-with-PyQt6/ch02/LoginScreen/README.md

 Use terminal to run the application: `$ python3.12 main.py`

-You may also open the `Test.pyproject` in QtCreator and run it there.
+You may also open the `LoginScreen.pyproject` in QtCreator and run it there.